Luckyone961/LuckyoneUI/README.md

 • ElvUI tags for detailed unit health information
 • ElvUI tags for healer mana and unit classification
 • Options to disable rather annoying Blizzard features
-• Options to clear AddOn cache which will speed up your loading time
 • Options to configure performance related and hidden Blizzard settings
 • Toggles for Blizzards cosmetic on-screen ffx effects and other visuals
 • WeakAuras import strings for select specs and general utility